bunnyvishal6/picterest/README.md

 #Picterest
 ** A MEAN stack project done for FreeCodeCamp backend project **

+* Here is the url for preview: <https://bunny-picterest.herokuapp.com/>

 ## User Stories.

 * User Story: As an unauthenticated user, I can login manually.